-If you’re working on getting a mortgage for the first time, congratulations!
-You’re about to embark on a brave new adulthood adventure.
-Like most adventures, there will be highs and some lows.
-One of the highs will be when you finally find the perfect home in your price range.
-As for the lows, one of them might be trying to understand all the jargon that comes with buying a house.
+If you’re looking into getting a mortgage for the first time, congratulations!
+You’re about to embark on a brave new adventure in adulthood.
+Like most adventures, it comes with some highs and some lows.
+One of the highs might be when you finally find the perfect home in your price range.
+As for the lows, one of them could well be trying to understand all the jargon that’s involved in buying a house.

-All home-buying terminology can be slightly intimidating.
-What is the difference between prequalification and preapproval?
+Home-buying terminology can be somewhat intimidating.
+What’s the difference between prequalification and preapproval?
 Why are there so many different types of mortgage loans?
 What in the world is escrow?
 And what does amortized mean?

-Well, we’re going to break down mortgage amortization quickly and painlessly.
-Basically, it’s just saying that your mortgage loan is spaced out over a set amount of time (often 30 years), and its calculated so that you always pay the same amount per month, unless you have a variable rate mortgage.
-That means that if you pay $1,500 for a fixed-rate mortgage in your first month, you’ll pay $1,500 in the last month of your mortgage.
+We’re going to answer that last question, quickly and painlessly.
+Basically, mortgage amortization just means that your mortgage loan payments will be spaced out over a set period of time (often 30 years) and will be calculated so that you always pay the same amount per month (if you have a fixed rate mortgage, not a variable rate mortgage).

-Of course, just because you’re paying the same amount doesn’t mean that your money is going toward the same thing each month.
-In fact, your first mortgage payment will primarily go toward interest, whereas your last mortgage payment will go primarily toward the principal.
-Throughout the life of your loan, this will gradually shift as more of your principal is paid off, thereby generating less interest.
+Just because you’re paying the same amount for your fixed rate mortgage each month doesn’t mean that your payment is going toward the same things each month.
+In fact, your first mortgage payment will go primarily toward interest, and your last mortgage payment will go primarily toward the principal.
+Throughout the life of your loan, this balance paying off interest to paying off principal will gradually shift as more of your principal is paid off (and therefore generates less interest).

 How to Calculate Amortization Using Tables

-If you take out a $100,000 mortgage over 10 years at a 5% fixed interest rate, your monthly payment will be $1,061.
-You can then divide your interest rate by 12 equal monthly payments, and it works out to 0.4166% of interest per month.
-That means in your first month, you’ll pay around $417 toward interest and $644 toward your principal.
+Let’s say you take out a $100,000 mortgage over 10 years at a 5% fixed interest rate.
+That means your monthly payment will be $1,061.
+You can then divide your interest rate by 12 equal monthly payments.
+That works out to 0.4166% of interest per month.
+And that, in turn, means that in the first month of your loan, you’ll pay around $417 toward interest and the remaining $644 toward your principal.

-Next, you need to deduct your monthly payment from the starting balance to get the ‘balance after payment’ for the chart.
+Next, to calculate the second month, you’ll need to deduct your monthly payment from the starting balance to get the ‘balance after payment’ for the chart.
 You’ll also need to put the $417 you paid in interest and $644 you paid toward the principal in the chart.
 Then you can repeat the calculation of your monthly interest and principal breakdown, and continue inputting until you finish completing the chart.

 How to Calculate Amortization Using a Calculator

-Did your eyes glaze over while trying to understand that table?
-You can save yourself the trouble by using an online amortization calculator .
-All you have to do is input info about your mortgage, including the amount you’re borrowing, your term length, and the interest you’re paying, and it will do the calculation for you.
+So you can see that it’s not so much difficult to calculate your amortized payments as it is time-consuming.
+Fortunately, you can save yourself the trouble by using an online amortization calculator .
+All you have to do is input info about your mortgage, including the amount you’re borrowing, your term length, and the interest you’re paying, and the calculator will do the math for you.

-1. You will slowly but surely pay off the principal of your home.
-With every month, you’ll get closer to burning your mortgage papers!
-Who doesn’t like a bonfire?
+• You’ll slowly but surely pay off the principal of your home loan.
+With every month, you’ll get closer to owning your home outright!

-2. Mortgage amortization ensures that you pay a set amount over the life of your loan, rather than more at the beginning or the end, like you would with a balloon mortgage.
-A balloon mortgage requires you to pay interest charges monthly during the regular term.
+• It ensures that you pay a set amount for each payment over the life of your loan.
+With some loans you may end up paying more at the beginning or the end.
+A balloon mortgage, for example, requires you to pay interest charges monthly during the regular term.
 You then pay off large parts of the principal at the end of the loan period.
 (Thus, your payment literally balloons.)

-3. You can often get better terms with an amortized loan.
-And you will save money by paying less interest over the life of your mortgage.
+• You can often get better terms with an amortized loan.
+And you’ll save money in the long run by paying less interest over the life of your mortgage.

 What Are the Cons of an Amortized Mortgage?

 Ready to apply for your first mortgage, but not sure where to start?
 Check out SoFi mortgages—and check your rates in just two minutes.
-SoFi offers mortgages with as little as with 10% down on loans up to $3million.
+SoFi offers mortgages with as little as 10% down on loans up to $3 million.